agambier/domoticz_addons/systemd/README.md

            └─restart.conf
 ```

-Now if domoticz crashes for any reason it will get restarted after 5 seconds but it is correctly stopped it won't get restarted.
+Now if domoticz crashes for any reason it will get restarted after 5 seconds but if it's correctly stopped it won't get restarted.